Collection Development Principles

-- The Library manages the collection as a single entity rather than a group of separate, campus based collections.
-Material will be located at the site where they are most likely to be needed, regardless of the origin of requests, and can be requested via intercampus or home delivery borrowing services.
+- The Library manages the collection as a single entity rather than a group of separate, campus-based collections.
+Physical resources will be located at the campus library where they are most required, regardless of the origin of the purchase request, and can be requested via intercampus or home delivery borrowing services.
 Where restrictions apply at a campus level, alternative shelving locations will be investigated.

 - The Library does not usually purchase: